uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/flow_graph/async_node_cls.rst

 * The type ``Policy`` can be specified as :doc:`lightweight, queueing and rejecting policies<functional_node_policies>` or defaulted.
 * The type ``Body`` must meet the :doc:`AsyncNodeBody requirements <../named_requirements/flow_graph/async_node_body>`.

 ``async_node`` executes a user-provided body on incoming messages.
-The body submits input messages to an external activity for processing outside of the task scheduler.
-This node also provides the ``gateway_type`` interface that allows the external activity to communicate with the flow graph.
+The body typically submits the messages to an external activity for processing outside of the graph.
+It is responsibility of ``body`` to be able to pass the message to an external activity.
+This node also provides the ``gateway_type`` interface that allows an external activity to communicate with the flow graph.

 ``async_node`` is a ``graph_node``, ``receiver<Input>``, and a ``sender<Output>``.